ofirpress/attention_with_linear_biases/README.md

 ```
 1. If you'd like to apply ALiBi to a bidirectional transformer (such as an encoder) model, you could use one of the methods mentioned [here](https://github.com/ofirpress/attention_with_linear_biases/issues/5).
 2. BigScience's BLOOM model uses ALiBi by default!
 For more information or to download the model, go [here](https://huggingface.co/bigscience/bloom).
+3. There's a new FAQ [below](https://github.com/ofirpress/attention_with_linear_biases/#faq) that answers questions regarding comparisons with TransformerXL and why I think ALiBi works well.

 <p align="center">
   <img src=".github/ALiBi.jpeg" width="50%" height="50%">